 On a full gulet charter, cabin type usually does not change the total charter fee because you are hiring the whole yacht.
 On cabin charters, however, room type and season can change the price substantially.

-As a practical guide for Turkey cabin-charter listings, July and August usually show the biggest spread between master, double, and twin pricing, while May–June and September–October often offer clearly better value.
+Cabin-charter pricing can vary by vessel, cabin type and season.
 Whatever rate you are quoted, check what is actually included: meals, soft drinks, fuel limits, Greek Islands taxes, harbour fees outside Turkey, and transfers can all change the real cost.
+Confirm the exact inclusions and total price in the written quote.

 Getting Your Cabin Assignment in Writing